xrip/master-gear/README.md

-Highly portable Sega Master System (SMS) and GameGear (GG) emulator.
+Highly portable Sega Master System (SMS), GameGear (GG) and SG-1000 emulator.
 VDP emulation code arround 300 lines of code.

 95% of sms/gg games working, more than 60% are playable start-to-end.